Traveling to Italy during Covid-19: What you need to know before you go - KION546

 Also allowed are arrivals from most of Europe: Austria, Belgium, Bulgaria, Cyprus, Croatia, Denmark, Estonia, Finland, France, Germany, Greece, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Czech Republic, Romania, Slovakia, Slovenia, Spain, Sweden, Hungary, Iceland, Norway, Liechtenstein, Andorra, Monaco and Switzerland.
 Arrivals from these countries must produce a negative Covid-19 test result taken within 48 hours of arrival, and must report to the local health authorities on arrival.

-Arrivals from the United Kingdom (other than Italian residents) are banned until at least March 5, and until January 31, nobody who has been in or transited through Brazil in the last 14 days may enter Italy (not even Italian residents).
+Arrivals from the United Kingdom (other than Italian residents or those with urgent needs) are banned until at least March 5, and until February 15, nobody who has been in or transited through Brazil in the last 14 days may enter Italy (not even Italian residents).
 In addition, flights to and from Brazil have been banned.

 Tourism is not currently allowed from any other country, including the United States.
 Since overnight stays must be registered with the authorities, there’s no chance of sneaking in via a secondary country.